 If you have children in the house, make it clear which foods can cause harm to your puppy.
 Monitor their interactions at mealtimes and at treat time.

 *There are lots of foods that are good and bad for your puppy.
+Sometimes feeding human food to dogs may not seem harmful but can potentially be.
+It is best to research what human food are good and bad for puppies.
 Always consult your Veterinarian before feeding human foods and/or changing diets.
 As there are many variables in terms of digestion, allergies.
-Veterinarians can give you breed specific do’s or don’ts.
+Veterinarians can give you breed-specific do’s or don’ts.